 CoConstruct integrates with a couple different accounting software programs to streamline your financial data.
 Regardless of which platform you leverage, you need accounting codes for the full job costing experience.

-Codes Live in QuickBooks or Xero
+Codes Live in QuickBooks

 When it comes to accounting codes specifically, let’s first discuss some important terminology.
 As the chart below displays, CoConstruct accounting codes equal different things depending on what accounting software you use.
 Why?
 We’re honestly not quite sure but the important thing to note here is even though codes have different names, they all equal the same thing.